Thiago099/ghidra_scripts/readme.md

 ### Hook All References to this function.py

 This script will print on the console the address library IDs and the offset in the function for all references to the selected address.
-If the selected address is a reference, it will do that for the original address
+If the selected address is a reference, it will do that for the original address instead

 ### Hook This Reference.py

-This script will display the current function address in the address library and its offset for the function it is in.
-If the address is the function itself, it will work, but the offset will be 0x0
+If the selected address is in a function, it will display the address of this function on the Address Library and the offset of where this address is in that function

 ### Using a specific version of skyrim: